topimg

 Although the Indiana Constitution called for the establishment of “a general system of education, ascending in a regular graduation, from township schools to a state university, as soon as circumstances will permit,” there was no formal system of education before 1851, when a new state constitution was adopted.

 There were several obstacles to public schooling.
 Taxes would have to be charged; Indiana still had a very sparse population, transportation difficulties and the preference by some families for schools to be under church or private control.
-The state of Indiana had plunged itself into so much debt building, a now inoperable, canal system that it was unable to support a public school system.
+The state of Indiana had plunged itself into so much debt building a now inoperable canal system that it could not support a public school system.
 There were several colleges and universities throughout the state, but they barely survived financially and had meager enrollments.
 The Indiana General Assembly incorporated Vincennes University in 1806.
 Indiana University was opened in Bloomington around 1825.
 Indiana University is the oldest state university west of the Appalachians still in continuous operation.
 Other colleges that were founded before 1860 included Hanover, Franklin, DePauw, Notre Dame, Earlham and Butler.

 Many early churches were organized and first met in homes, schools and barns.
 The itinerant system of Methodism was well suited to frontier conditions and helps explain its rapid advance.
 The circuit-preacher was also used by other religious denominations.
-Many of the circuit-riding ministers showed great zeal that motivated them to continue their work even in extreme hardships.
-Not everyone responded favorably to the Gospel message and a system of “revivals” were set up that were commonly supercharged with emotional appeals to better conduct.
-The churches were the main social antagonists to frontier drinking, brawling and gambling.
+Many of the circuit-riding ministers showed great zeal, which motivated them to continue their work even in extreme hardships.
+Not everyone responded favorably to the Gospel message, and a system of “revivals” was established that were commonly supercharged with emotional appeals to better conduct.
+The churches were the main social antagonists of frontier drinking, brawling and gambling.

 Political Parties and Issues

 With the national election of 1824, the Jeffersonian Republicans split into the National Republicans, led by John Quincy Adams and Henry Clay, and the Democratic Republicans, led by Andrew Jackson and others.
-The National Republicans supported internal improvements, the United States Bank, a strong representative government and liberal interpretation of the Federal Constitution.
+The National Republicans backed the United States Bank, a strong representative government and a liberal construction of the Constitution.
 The Jacksonians included men of odd views who were less certain about what they favored, but they represented a western surge toward a broader democracy and elevation of the “common man” that was irresistible.
-The issues were often overshadowed by personalities.
-Indiana voted for Andrew Jackson for president in 1824, 1828 and 1832, but generally favored the National Republicans in state and local elections during these years.
+Personalities often obscured the issues.
+Indiana voted for Andrew Jackson for president in 1824, 1828 and 1832, but favored the National Republicans in state and local elections during these years.

 The Democrats dominated state politics in Indiana from 1843 until the outbreak of the Civil War in 1861.
-They lowered the state debt, preached economy, established common schools, urged states’ rights, stressed the rights of individuals and provided institutions for the insane, blind and the deaf.
-Until around 1850 they generally ignored or evaded the emerging slavery issue, viewed temperance as a moral rather than a political issue.
+They lowered the state debt, preached economy, established common schools, urged states’ rights, accentuated the rights of individuals and provided institutions for the insane, blind and the deaf.
+Until around 1850, they ignored or evaded the emerging slavery issue and viewed temperance as a moral rather than a political issue.
 After a considerable fight in the Indiana General Assembly, they passed the new state constitution that was drafted in 1850-1851, with Democratic influence.
 It made elections more frequent, increased the number of elective offices, prohibited a state debt except for certain emergencies and prohibited further black immigration to the state.

 Slavery and The Civil War

 Then came the Kansas-Nebraska Act in 1854, allowing settlers in either territory to determine whether they would have slaves.
 This was the spark that caused the change within the political system.
 The Republican Party emerged opposed to slavery extension and demanding free land from the public domain for settlers.
-An increasing number of Hoosiers were going west and they not only wanted the free land, but land free of slavery.
-The Democrats throughout the elected offices within Indiana were hard to dislodge, but in 1860 the Republican Party did carry Indiana for the Presidency and elected a Republican governor (Oliver P. Morton), but carried a majority of representatives in both houses of the General Assembly.
+An increasing number of Hoosiers were going west, and they not only wanted the free land, but land free of slavery.
+The Democrats throughout the elected offices within Indiana were hard to dislodge, but in 1860 the Republican Party carried Indiana for the Presidency and elected a Republican governor (Oliver P. Morton) but carried a majority of representatives in both houses of the General Assembly.

-Threats of secession alarmed most Hoosiers and although a vast majority supported a compromise short of war, they were equally firm in believing that preservation of the Union was an economic and political necessity.
-The compromise was never to come with the Confederate forces firing upon Ft.
-Sumter in April 1861.
-With that shot there was a unity of purpose and a feeling of patriotism never known previously in this state.
+Threats of secession alarmed most Hoosiers, and although a vast majority supported a compromise short of war, they were equally firm in believing that preservation of the Union was an economic and political necessity.
+The compromise was never to come with the Confederate forces firing upon Fort Sumter in April 1861.
+With that shot, there was a unity of purpose and a feeling of patriotism never known previously in this state.

 Indiana and the Civil War

-Altogether Indiana supplied about 200,000 men to the Union forces during the Civil War; this represented about 15% of the state’s total population as of 1860.
-About 25,000-or 1 in 8-lost their lives from battle wounds, disease or accidents.
+Altogether, Indiana supplied about 200,000 men to the Union forces during the Civil War; this represented approximately 15% of the state’s total population as of 1860.
+Approximately 25,000—or 1 in 8—died from battle wounds, disease, or accidents.
 Thousands of others were maimed with the loss of arms, legs, eyesight, hearing, etc. The Civil War was the most terrible and costly war in terms of human life in which Indiana has ever been engaged.
-Indiana’s losses in the Civil War were not far from twice Indiana’s losses in men (and women) during both World War I and World War II.
-About 95% of Hoosiers who fought in the Civil War were volunteers.
+Indiana’s losses in the Civil War were nearly twice the number of lives lost by Indiana during World War I and World War II combined.

 Indiana was not the scene of any decisive battles, but there were occasional raids on the Indiana side of the Ohio River.
 Confederate General John Hunt Morgan made the most alarming raid in the summer of 1863 at Corydon.
 Jeffersonville served as an important military depot for Union forces being sent into the South.

-On the homefront during the Civil War there was abundant political strife resulting from a blending of politics and patriotism.
+The home front during the Civil War saw abundant political strife arise from the blending of politics and patriotism.
 There was some opposition to the war, including interference with the draft by organized secret societies.
-Democrats accused Governor Morton with being a dictator and under-handed mobster, while the Republicans accused the Democrats of treasonable and obstructionist tactics in the conduct of the war.
-When the General Assembly gained a Democratic majority in 1862 and refused to give Governor Morton the appropriations and supplies he demanded, he borrowed money from James F. D. Lanier, New York financier, formerly of Madison, to carry on the state’s activities.
-Eventually the state sustained Governor Morton’s independent action and repaid this and other loans.
+Democrats accused Governor Morton of being a dictator and underhanded mobster, while the Republicans accused the Democrats of treasonous and obstructionist tactics in the war’s conduct.
+When the General Assembly gained a Democratic majority in 1862 and refused to give Governor Morton the appropriations and supplies he demanded, he borrowed money from James F. D. Lanier, a New York financier, formerly of Madison, to carry on the state’s activities.
+Eventually, the state sustained Governor Morton’s independent action and repaid this and other loans.

-Morton’s opponents could do no more than watch with amazement the way the governor was running the state without the Indiana legislature and with help from James Lanier.
+Morton’s opponents could only watch with amazement the way the governor was running the state without the Indiana legislature and with help from James Lanier.

-The Civil War brought many other changes to Indiana in a short amount of time.
-The common school system that had been established during the 1850s suffered many setbacks and thus hampered the development of schools at the secondary and college levels.
-Within the state there was an increase in the use of machinery for manufacturing.
+The Civil War brought many other changes to Indiana in a short period.
+The common school system that had been established during the 1850s suffered numerous setbacks and thus hampered the development of schools at the secondary and college levels.
+Within the state, there was an increase in the use of machinery for manufacturing.
 Even agriculture was responding to the use of laborsaving machines like the reaper, the improved plow and the threshing machine.
-Railroads were extended so that in the remaining years of the 1800s the basic railway system was completed.
-Changes in transportation and manufacturing were powerful factors in establishing urban settlement.
+Railroads were extended so that in the remaining years of the 1800s, the basic railway system was completed.
+Changes in transportation and manufacturing were powerful factors in establishing urban settlements.
 The population of northern Indiana grew rapidly during and after the Civil War.
-Although Indiana remained primarily rural and agriculturally based after the war, the advent of mechanization, industrialization and urbanization began to erode old pioneer ways and influence.
+Although Indiana remained primarily rural and agriculturally based after the war, mechanization, industrialization and urbanization eroded old pioneer ways and influence.
 A new Indiana society was now emerging.

 Users may download material displayed on this site for noncommercial, educational purposes only, provided all copyright and other proprietary notices contained on the materials are retained.
 Unauthorized use of the Northern Indiana Historical Society d/b/a The History Museum’s logo and Web site logo is not permitted.
 The contents of this site may not be used for commercial purposes, without written permission of the Northern Indiana Historical Society d/b/a The History Museum.
 To obtain permission to reproduce information on this site, submit the specifics of your request in writing to Director of Marketing & Community Relations, The History Museum, 808 West Washington Street, South Bend, Indiana 46601 or If permission is granted, the wording “provided with permission from the The History Museum” and the date must be noted.
 However, permission is not required to create a link to the The History Museum’s Web site or any pages contained therein.